barryosull/barryosull.com-lfs/contents/articles/2020-01-03-using-factories-to-write-tests.md

 A tip on writing builders, they should exist out of necessity, not because you like the idea of them.
 You don't start with a builder that allows any posible configuration, you switch to a builder once your factory methods become too complex (+3 arguments) and you're finding them hard to use or read.

 A personal note, in some cases the builder can be an implementation detail of a factory class.
+By that I mean that there's a factory class, but it uses a builder to do the heavy lifting.
 I once got fed up copy pasting and editing the same constructor internally in a factory class, so instead I wrote a builder and used that inside the factory.
 This made the factory code much simpler internally while making new factory methods easier to write.
 It also allowed me to change the objects constructor with ease (adding new properties was a pain before this, so much duplication).
 As you can imagine this is pretty powerful.

 ## The difference between factories and generators
 Factories are deterministic, give it the same input, get the same output.
 If you have an object that creates scalars/objects, but they're non-derministic, e.g. something a class that creates UUIDs or DateTimes, then I'd recommend you call them generators.
 Generation implies variance and newness, this subtle language difference converys the distinction between the two and adds clarity to code.